shxwheen/facial-recognition/README.md

 - `Attendance.py`: Script for real-time face recognition attendance using webcam.
 - `images/`: Folder containing reference images for attendance.
 - `Attendance.csv`: Output file for attendance records.
+- `requirements.txt`: Python dependencies for the project.

 ## Notes
 - Make sure your images are clear and contain only one face for best results.
 - The attendance system assumes each image in `images/` contains a single face.
 - If you encounter issues with dlib or face_recognition installation, ensure you are using a compatible Python version (3.8–3.11).